golixdotcom/isoc-hyperledger-proof-of-privacy/README.md

  Install the Hyperledger Composer Extension for VSCode

-Launch VSCode and then press the ‚ÄúExtensions‚Äù button on the vertical left toolbar.
+Launch VSCode and then press the ìExtensionsî button on the vertical left toolbar.

 Type  `composer`  into the search bar and then press the  `Install`  button next to the  `Hyperleger Composer`extension.
 Once the install completes you need to press the  `Reload`  button to activate the extension.